commonhaus/foundation/policies/antitrust-policy.md

 ## General Principles

-All [participants](#scope) in foundation activities must comply with all applicable anti-trust and competition laws.
+All [participants](#scope) in foundation activities must comply with all applicable antitrust and competition laws.

 Do not engage in practices that limit competition, like price-fixing, dividing markets, or bid-rigging.